MIRACLEJACOBPRO/Behavior-Level-Hybrid-Prediction/README.md

 **Look Before You Leap: Dynamic Action Verification for Embodied Agents via Behavior-Level Hybrid Prediction**

-EADAV provides dynamic action verification for embodied agents by jointly modeling discrete task semantics and continuous physical dynamics.
+It provides dynamic action verification for embodied agents by jointly modeling discrete task semantics and continuous physical dynamics.
 It maintains hybrid historical knowledge using a hidden semi-Markov model and an unscented Kalman filter, predicts candidate behaviors over a finite horizon, and evaluates semantic and physical risks before action execution.

 ## Repository Status